SHOULD MY MIND IS SORROWS WADE

-A favoured song of past replayed, will lift my soul and stir my feet.
+A favoured song of past replayed, can move my soul or stir my feet.

 A lyrical concerto’s air, impels my gloomy heart ascend.

-Motifs move me from my chair, by Lennon and McCartney penned.
+Motifs lift me from my chair, by Lennon and McCartney penned.

 The sparrow and the robin’s call, portend the lovely summers day.